dewitt4/Cloud-Custodain/_sources/quickstart/developer.txt

    $ cd cloud-custodian
    $ make install

-And then unit tests can be run with
+Then unit tests can be run with:

 .. code-block:: bash

    $ make test

-Coverage reports can be generated and viewed with the following.
+Coverage reports can be generated and viewed with the following:

 .. code-block:: bash